Tree-based methods for length-biased survival data: Tree-based methods for LBRC data

 Maximizing this with respect to \(\Lambda(t)\) yields a closed-form estimator

 where

-For the LBRC influence function, either \(\hat S^{LB2}(t)\) can be used with a log-transformation, or \(\hat \Lambda^{LB2}(t)\) can be substituted via the relation \(\Lambda(t) = -\log S(t)\); we adopt the latter for numerical stability.
-For unbiased survival prediction of new data \(\x\), the weighted version of the estimator is used:
+For the LBRC influence function \eqref{eq:logrank_lb}, either \(\hat S^{LB2}(t)\) can be used with a log-transformation, or \(\hat \Lambda^{LB2}(t)\) can be substituted via the relation \(\Lambda(t) = -\log S(t)\); we adopt the latter for numerical stability.
+For unbiased survival prediction of new data, the weighted version of \eqref{eq:ccl_S} is used.

-Intuitively, this approach improves efficiency by combining information $A$ and $V$, compared to that of (\ref{eq:L1}) which only uses information $A$.
-In addition, the closed-form nature facilitates faster recursive partitioning and survival prediction compared to the iterative nature of NPMLE.
-However, the performance of the variable selection and survival prediction based on this estimator may be inferior to the estimator in Section~\ref{sec:full-likelihood} which maximizes the full-likelihood.
+Intuitively, this approach improves efficiency by combining information from $A$ and $V$, compared to (\ref{eq:LT}), which uses only information from $A$.
+In addition, the closed-form nature facilitates faster recursive partitioning and survival prediction than the iterative NPMLE.
+However, the performance of the variable selection and survival prediction based on this estimator may be inferior to that of the estimator in Section~\ref{sec:full-likelihood}, which maximizes the full-likelihood.